 When should businesses use wire transfers vs. alternatives?

-Use wire transfers for high-value transactions ($100,000+), emergency payments requiring same-day processing, real estate settlements, or when legal requirements mandate wire confirmation.
+Use wire transfers for high-value transactions (US$100,000+), emergency payments requiring same-day processing, real estate settlements, or when legal requirements mandate wire confirmation.

 Consider alternatives such as ACH networks, digital platforms, or local payment rails for routine operational payments where cost efficiency outweighs the benefits of immediate settlement.